vgl-hub/rdeval-documentation/docs/source/usage.rst

 Help and Usage:
 ===============
-To see a list of the useage of rdeval:
+To see a list of the usage of rdeval:

 .. code-block:: console